(for Samuel Leon Anstie)

 Your shoes were made for your own special dance.

-When you appeared and shone the warmest light,
+Then you appeared and shone the warmest light;

-you were the star that lit our empty night
+became the star that lights our empty night

-with hope and joy … ’till nature’s wayward rhyme
+with hope and joy, but nature’s wayward rhyme

 decided you’d arrived before your time.